-- visitors due to their location.
-They are upstream of any development which will occur in Forest Heath and it is understood that water abstraction and wastewater discharges for developments in Forest Heath will not affect this European site. - 3.18 Redgrave and South Lopham Fens Ramsar site was also screened out at earlier stages of HRA.
-This site is overlies part of the Waveney and Little Ouse Valley Fens SAC and lies on the eastern edge of the 20 km buffer.
+- 3.19 Redgrave and South Lopham Fens Ramsar site was also screened out at earlier stages of HRA.
+This site overlies part of the Waveney and Little Ouse Valley Fens SAC and lies on the eastern edge of the 20 km buffer.
 Although the site has a visitor centre and is relatively well known, it is unlikely that development in Forest Heath will result in significantly increased visitor numbers due to the site's distance from the District, and the existence of alternative recreational areas closer to or within Forest Heath District, such as large parts of the extensive Thetford Forest.
-Whilst the SAC is upstream of Forest Heath it was screened in for the HRA of the SIR because it was identified by the latest Forest Heath Water Cycle Strategy as being potentially impacted by water quantity or water quality (including sewer flooding) issues. - 3.19 The HRA of the SALP Preferred Options therefore consider the European sites set out in Table 3.1.
+Whilst the SAC is upstream of Forest Heath it was screened in for the HRA of the SIR because it was identified by the latest Forest Heath Water Cycle Strategy as being potentially impacted by water quantity or water quality (including sewer flooding) issues. - 3.20 The HRA of the SALP therefore consider the European sites set out in Table 3.1.